-As well as the site security checks undertaken, IT systems audits are a core part of the Distribution Business Assurance programme and a further sample of key systems have been reviewed during the year.
+As well as the site security checks undertaken for the majority of the year, IT systems audits remain a core part of the Distribution Business Assurance programme and a further sample of key systems have been reviewed during the year.
 Where follow up actions are identified from IT system audits, these are agreed with the business and are followed up regularly to ensure they are addressed appropriately and timeously.